Rinaldo and Armida Tapestries

 This system has kept the tapestries in good condition for the last 30 years.
 Signs of stress have begun to show, however, and as part of the FIA’s Strategic Plan, the tapestries were assessed in June 2018 to determine if any new conservation treatment was needed.

-According to the assessment, the tapestries are in good condition, with the 1980s work still sound and viable.
-The two main issues are the levels of surface particulate soiling, and the curling inwards of the vertical edges on most of the tapestries.
-The curling happens because the cotton dust covers have shrunk over time, causing the tapestries to contract.
-This is most noticeable towards the lower edge of each tapestry.
-It was recommended that the tapestries be de-installed to assess the condition of the strapping system and stitching more fully.
-The tapestries’ conservation will take approximately eight weeks and will be done in two stages: June through July and Fall 2019 (TBD).
+The assessment revealed that the tapestries were in good condition, with the 1980s work still sound and viable.
+The two main issues were the level of surface particulate soiling and the curling inwards of the vertical edges on most of the tapestries.
+The curling occurred because the cotton dust covers shrunk over time, causing the tapestries to contract.
+This was most noticeable towards the lower edge of each tapestry.
+Upon recommendation, the tapestries were de-installed to assess the condition of the strapping system and stitching more fully.

-This conservation project will be conducted and overseen by Howard Sutcliffe, the principal conservator and director of River Region Costume and Textile Conservation, a private practice with studios in Montgomery, Alabama and Blue Mountain Beach, Florida.
+The conservation project was conducted and overseen by Howard Sutcliffe, the principal conservator, and director of River Region Costume and Textile Conservation, a private practice with studios in Montgomery, Alabama, and Blue Mountain Beach, Florida.
 River Region provides treatment services for individual and institutional clients, including the National Park Service (NISI, TUIN, WICR), Detroit Institute of Arts, Biltmore House and Gardens, Georgia Museum of Art, Alabama Jazz Hall of Fame, Birmingham Museum of Art, Mobile Museum of Art, Montgomery Museum of Fine Arts, Historic New Orleans Collection, Norton Museum of Art, Christ Church Cranbrook, and Tennessee State Museum.
 Sutcliffe has worked as the Head Textile Conservator at the Detroit Institute of Arts and in the textile conservation studios at the Philadelphia Museum of Art and American Textile History Museum in the United States and at The National Trust and National Museums Liverpool in his native United Kingdom.